On quantum large sieve inequalities and operator recovery from incomplete information: Introduction

 This is a special case of the results in \cite{faber-krahn}, which confirmed a conjecture of two of us in \cite[Conjecture~1]{LargeSieve}.
 Estimates for the Rayleigh quotient are of particular interest for signal recovery methods when $p=1$.
 Assume, for example, that the \emph{certificate condition}

-is satisfied (where $ M^{1}(\mathbb{R})$ denotes the modulation space \cite{feichtinger1983modulation} of functions with $ L^{1}$-integrable STFT, also known as the Feichtinger algebra \cite{Fei}), then one may perfectly recover $V_{h_0}f$ on the whole phase space from only observing $V_{h_0}f(z)$ \emph{outside} $ \Omega $.
+is satisfied (where $ M^{1}(\mathbb{R})$ denotes the modulation space \cite{feichtinger1983modulation} of functions with $ L^{1}$-integrable STFT, also known as the Feichtinger algebra \cite{Fei}).
+Then one may perfectly recover $V_{h_0}f$ on the whole phase space from only observing $V_{h_0}f(z)$ \emph{outside} $ \Omega $.
 In particular, we have

-In the setting of bandlimited functions (\cite{Logan},\cite[Theorem~9]{DonohoStark}), this remarkable property is known as `Logan's phenomenon', an embryonic idea of the theory of compressive sensing \cite{CompressedBook,CandesRomb,SparsityTF}, a powerful signal analytic tool extended to discrete density operators in \cite{Gross,GrossIEEE}.
+In the setting of bandlimited functions \cite{Logan},\cite[Theorem~9]{DonohoStark}, this remarkable property is known as `Logan's phenomenon', an embryonic idea of the powerful signal analytic theory which became known as compressive sensing \cite{CompressedBook,CandesRomb,SparsityTF}, extended to discrete density operators in \cite{Gross,GrossIEEE} and to time-dependent operators in \cite{schreiber2025tomography}.
+Logan's phenomenon has recently been revisited in \cite{LargeSieve, ls-wavelets, husain2024concentration} and combined with restriction theory in \cite{iosevich2025uncertainty}.

 The condition \eqref{1/2} is difficult to assure in general.
 Even the sharp result \eqref{Faber-Krahn} requires the restrictive condition $|\Omega |<2\log 2$.
 But large sieve methods can produce better bounds than \eqref{Faber-Krahn} for $R$ -sparse sets.
 The following observation, contained in \cite{LargeSieve}, is the rank-one case of \eqref{eq:ab-ls} in the next section.
 Let $\Omega \subset \mathbb{R}^{2}$, $g\in M^{1}(\R)$ and set